GSSBMW/Recorder/README.md

 Recorder
 ========

-Recorder and write data to .wav file in specified duration.
+A recorder which writes data to .wav file in specified duration.
+Only support Windows platform.